 The latest addition here at the Wildwood Himitage is the Candy Shack, just down from the hot tub looking out over the valley with a great ocean view.
 This was the "grand-kids" hang-out as well as a great spot to write.
 (See photos of the installation and additional Garden Cottages.)
-In 2012, I turned it into a clinic.
-The Hokey Pokey Clinic: A place to turn yourself around, complete with a massage table and accessories.
+In 2012, I turned it into The Hokey Pokey Clinic: A place to turn yourself around, complete with a massage table and accessories.

 1. See the curious site-seer to the left of The Clinic.
-A young doe waiting for an open appointment.
+A young doe waiting for a walk-in appointment.
 2. At dusk.

 1. And a tree comes tumbling down.
 2. A Warrior on a mission.
 3. Bill conquers all.

 4. & 5.
 Zoe and friends hanging out in the tree above the clinic.

 Other Wildwood Critters